-Served as a member of the Executive Committee which built the Tulsa Municipal Airport.
-He had donated land he owned in northeast of Tulsa for development of the municipal airport.
+Served as one of seven Directors of the Tulsa Airport Corporation from July 3, 1928 to December 5, 1930, which directed construction of the Tulsa Municipal Airport.
+He had donated land he owned in northeast of Tulsa for development of the airport.
 He also donated land for and helped plan Mohawk City Park.

 Served as Vice-President of the U.S. 66 Highway Association.

 His extensive knowledge of meadow grasses resulted in the publication of a short pamphlet he wrote titled Tame Meadows and Permanent Pastures, which was printed by the Bristow Chamber of Commerce.

 Avery was elected President of the Tulsa Chamber of Commerce.
 He had served on the Board of Directors since 1917.
 The Chamber began as the Tulsa Commercial Club formed in 1901.

 Avery was appointed by Governor Trapp as the first Chairman of the three-man Highway Commission for the State of Oklahoma.

 Avery was candidate for Governor of Oklahoma Democratic ticket in 1914.
 He did not run an active campaign and was not elected.

 Avery served as the Works Progress Administration, Administrator for District One, consisting of thirteen counties in Northeastern Oklahoma including Tulsa County.